Worst Cooks in America season 11

 Worst Cooks in America 11, also known as Celebrity Edition 3, is the eleventh season of the American competitive reality television series Worst Cooks in America.
-This is the second iteration of the celebrity editions.
+This is the third iteration of the celebrity editions.
 It premiered on Food Network on August 23, 2017 and concluded on October 11, 2017.
 Perez Hilton was the winner of this season, with Melissa Peterman as the runner-up.

 Format

-Worst Cooks in America is an American reality television series in which celebrities (referred to as "recruits") with poor cooking skills undergo a culinary boot camp for the chance to win a $50,000 prize to donate to the charity of their choice.
+Worst Cooks in America (Celebrity Edition) is an American reality television series in which celebrities (referred to as "recruits") with poor cooking skills undergo a culinary boot camp for the chance to win a $50,000 prize to donate to the charity of their choice.
 The recruits are trained on the various basic cooking techniques including baking, knife skills, temperature, seasoning and preparation.
 Each episode features two core challenges: the Skills Drill, which tests their grasp of basic techniques demonstrated by the chef mentors, and the Main Dish Challenge, where they must apply those skills to recreate or invent a more complex dish under specific guidelines.
 The weakest performer is eliminated at the end of each episode.
 The final two contestants prepare a restaurant-quality, three-course meal for a panel of food critics, who evaluate the dishes based on taste, presentation, and overall improvement.